amariucaitheodor/lm-evaluation-harness/README.md

 ./finetune_all_tasks.sh 'path/to/model_and_tokenizer'
 ```

-This script contains strong defaults that should work for a variety of model sizes.
+This script contains strong hyperparameter defaults that should work for a variety of model sizes.
 You may adjust these hyperparameters as you wish, though we ask that you submit the best hyperparmeter settings in a README file if you don't use the defaults.